tfprado/VueRentACar/README.md

 ### Initial Setup

+Includes cloning the git repository and creating a docker-compose.yml and .env files for your project.

 * `git clone URL my-app-name`
 * Copy `.env-example` contents into a `.env` file in the root directory.
 ```